 - 2 Tablespoons Mexican oregano

 - 1 Red onion quartered

 Chipotle Copycat Chicken Directions:

-- Add all of the ingredients aside from the chicken in blender or food processor.
+- Add all of the ingredients (except the chicken) in blender or food processor.
 Puree until smooth.

-- Cover chicken in the marinade.
-Refrigerate for at least one hour or up to overnight.
-I also love freezing this marinade with the chicken so it thaws and marinates at the same time.
+- Marinate the chicken and refrigerate for at least one hour or up to overnight.
+I love freezing this marinade with the chicken, so it thaws and marinates at the same time.